 French Legation Museum

 In 1839, King Louis Philippe sent Alphonse Dubois to the Republic of Texas to represent the interests of France in the new nation.
 He began building the Creole-style house to entertain and impress, but left the house for others to complete in 1841.
-It is downtown Austin’s oldest building.
+The State Historic Site is downtown Austin’s oldest building.

 More East Austin Historic Sites